wearekuva/oui/README.md

-## Oui

-_Objects go in, UI comes out_

 ![Oui](http://i.imgur.com/GCqgzWw.png)

 A super simple way to instrument your code and control your data.
-Pass it an object and Oui creates a set of controls that allow you to visualise and shape your app at runtime.
+Pass it an object and Oui creates a set of controls that allow you to visualise and shape your app at runtime. _Objects go in, UI comes out_

 ## Getting Started

 ```
-npm install @wearekuva/oui --save
+npm install ouioui --save
 ```

 #### Imperative